 Binaries of contributed packages (managed by Uwe Ligges).
-There is also information on CRAN third party software available for CRAN Windows services and corresponding environment contrib Mirrors and make variables.
-What's new?
+There is also information on third party software available for CRAN Windows services and corresponding environment contrib and make variables.

 Tools to build R and R packages (managed by Duncan Murdoch).
 This is what you want to Rtools build your own packages on Windows, or to build R itself.